NW1 – 132.00 acres (approx. 2,727 ft. of river frontage)

 NW 1 – District Lot 1723, New West Group 1, except Parcel A,B,C,D, (Reference Plan 3791) & part shown on Plan 3625, Land District 37

-These properties are one of the largest assembled parcels of private recreational land within such close proximity to the Lower Mainland.
-The views are breathtaking, fronting two mountain rivers, with snowcapped mountains in most directions.
+These properties are one of the largest assembled parcels of private recreational land within the Lower Mainland.
+The views are breathtaking, fronting Pitt River, with snowcapped mountains in most directions.
 These properties sit in a fairly wide and long valley offering some of the most picturesque scenery in the Lower Mainland.
-Most of the main properties are very flat and level except near the north end where the property climbs to a small hill.
+A majority of the properties are very flat and level except near the north end where the property climbs to a small hill.
 There are a number of small mountain creeks on the properties that run into Pitt River.
 Some of the shoreline along the river is truly beautiful especially after spring run off where areas along the river have formed white sandy beaches.
 Throughout these sandy beaches are small stands of aspen as shown in the photos.
-The mountain river on the east side of the properties has a bend in it just a short distance from the mouth of the river where there is a wide quiet area that is an ideal spot for fly fishing as shown in the photos.
+The Pitt River on the west side of the properties has a bend in it just a short distance from the mouth of the river where there is a wide quiet area that is an ideal spot for fly fishing as shown in the photos.
 There are numerous game trails that lead from the valley floor to the high mountains and in the late spring and fall a large number of deer calls this unique property home.
-Elk are thriving in Upper Pitt Lake, a herd of 23 were relocated in January 2005.
+Elk are thriving in the area and are often seen on the property.

 This property is bounded on the east by District Lot 3173 and on the west by District Lot 3162.
 The alternate Pitt River water channel runs through the northern boundary of this lot and could provide small boat access.
 The westernmost boundary is only 250 feet from the existing gravel road.
 The road distance from this property to the loading dock at the north end of Pitt Lake is .75 miles.
-The northeast portion of the property is marshy.
+A portion of the northeast corner of the property is marshy.
 The southeast and western portion contains some timber.

 This property is the most easterly property and irregular in shape.
 It is bounded on the west by District Lot 2043 and on the east by the alternate course of Pitt River.
+A portion of the property along the east boundary is marshy.
 This property has a good length of water frontage and could provide direct water access with potential boating facilities to District Lot 2043 and 3162.

 This lot is bounded on the north by District Lot 4922 and on the west southwest by the alternate course of the Pitt River.
 This property has no direct road access, however it is within 400 feet of the existing road through District Lot 1723.